dotnet/docs-aspire/docs/fundamentals/testing.md

 The preceding project file is fairly standard.
 There's a `PackageReference` to the [Aspire.Hosting.Testing](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package, which includes the required types to write tests for .NET Aspire projects.

-The template test project includes a `WebTests` class with a single test fact.
-The test fact verifies the following scenario:
+The template test project includes a `WebTests` class with a single test.
+The test verifies the following scenario:

 - The app host is successfully created and started.
+- The `webfrontend` resource is available and running.
-- An HTTP request can be made to the `webfrontend` resource and returns a successful response.
+- An HTTP request can be made to the `webfrontend` resource and returns a successful response (HTTP 200 OK).

 Consider the following test class: